Math

 Deep dive & study plan

-Under the hood, the calculator leans on the calculator finds a common denominator, performs the chosen operation, and simplifies the result by dividing numerator and denominator by their greatest common divisor.—that’s why we surface the full expression (“a⁄b ⊕ c⁄d = (ad ⊕ bc) ⁄ bd”) directly above the interactive widget.
-When you embed that formula inside H2s or supporting paragraphs, you help both humans and crawlers understand what entity the page represents.
+The math behind it: The calculator finds a common denominator, performs the chosen operation, and simplifies the result by dividing numerator and denominator by their greatest common divisor.
+The core relationship is a⁄b ⊕ c⁄d = (ad ⊕ bc) ⁄ bd, shown above the calculator so you can see exactly how your inputs turn into the result.

 Quick retention checklist